strongly-ai/strongly/README.md

 API_KEY=their-api-key-here
 ```

-API Keys can be created and filters assigned in the Strongly.AI application.
+API Keys are created in the Strongly.AI application.

 ## Usage

+The following API logic applies to V1 of the RestAPI.

 ### Fetching Models